Easquel/WaveDM/README.md

 ```

 ## Acknowledgment
 This code is heavily based on [PatchDM](https://github.com/IGITUGraz/WeatherDiffusion).
-Many thanks for the authors!
+Many thanks to the authors!

 ## Citation